TechnionTDK/jbs-ir/README.md

-# An Information Retrieval System For The Jewish Bookshelf Project
+# Information Retrieval System For The Jewish Bookshelf Project

 ## Introduction
 This project is a part of the Jewish Bookshelf ecosystem in the Technion Data and Knowledge Lab.